juhp/dl-fedora/README.md

 `dl-fedora --run 33` : will download Fedora 33 Workstation and boot the Live image with qemu-kvm.

+If the image is already in the Downloads/ directory it will not be downloaded again of course.

 A symlink to the latest iso is also created: eg for rawhide it might be `"Fedora-Workstation-Live-x86_64-Rawhide-latest.iso"`.

-When available it also tries to check the iso checksum and its gpg signature.
+It also tries to check the iso checksum and its gpg signature.